edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/sumreduce.md

 //   = [a2+a3+a0+a1, a2+a3+a0+a1, a2+a3+a0+a1, a2+a3+a0+a1]
 ```

+The double `hadd` functions results in 3 adds for every 4 elements (the two horizontal adds, and an add to the reduction
-The double `hadd` functions reduces the number of sum operations by half, compared to a serial sum of all the elements
+variable), compared to 8 adds in the serial sum of all the elements in the vector.
+Implementing these new functions to
-int the vector.
-Implementing these new functions to vectorize our loop:
+vectorize our loop:

 ```cpp {style=tango,linenos=false}
 void reduce_128_sgl(const int nelem, float* a, float* b) {